Olive-blockchain/Olive-network.github.io/collections/_faq/21-does-chia-use-bitcoins-code.en.md

 ---
 lang: en
 order: 21
-title: "Does Chia use Bitcoin’s code?"
+title: "Does Olive use Bitcoin’s code?"
 ---

-No. Chia is written entirely from scratch.
+No. Olive is written entirely from scratch.